-Old Mutual launches Fourth Green Zone - The Zimbabwe Independent
+Old Mutual launches fourth Green Zone - The Zimbabwe Independent

 “Whatever (Old) Mutual does, it turns out to be the biggest, from a life company, to the building society, to asset management, to unit trusts, to short-term, . . . you have to say that you must be doing something right as old Mutual,” said Hollick.

 He added: “I was fascinated to hear that we want to develop a world class organisation.
-I would actually change that, and say you in Zimbabwe do have a world class organization.
+I would actually change that, and say you in Zimbabwe do have a world class organisation.

 Current Group and Rest of Africa CEO Jonas Mushosho stressed OM’s perseverance under difficult conditions.

-“We have come out of all that over the past 120 years and through it all, this organization has become a national icon and we want to continue like that,” he said.
+“We have come out of all that over the past 120 years and through it all, this organisation has become a national icon and we want to continue like that,” he said.

+Guests were able to tour the new Green Zone after the official cutting of the ribbon by the guest of honour.

+With two in Harare, one in Zvishavane and another in Bulawayo, Old Mutual Green Zones are designed to be a “one stop shop” for all services of Old Mutual subsidiaries.

 No comments yet.